RoboCup-SSL/ssl-game-controller/README.md

 `CiOutput` messages will also be pushed to the CI client for manual changes from the UI or UI API.

 The GC requires some input data, see [External Runtime Dependencies](#External Runtime Dependencies).
-In the `ci` mode, you have to provide the geometry statically in [config/ssl-game-controller.yaml](config/ssl-game-controller.yaml).
+In the `ci` mode, you have to provide the geometry statically in [config/ssl-game-controller.yaml](config/ssl-game-controller.yaml) or send it through `CiInput`.
 The ball and robot positions must be sent with the `CiInput`.
 It is sufficient to fill in the required fields and keep the optional empty.